comorment/gwas/docs/hello.md

+# Hello container
-# Singularity containers for GWAS and post-GWAS analysis (DEMO).
+Singularity containers for GWAS and post-GWAS analysis (DEMO).

 This repository described a Hello World Singularity container, which you may use to familiraze yourself with Singularity (https://sylabs.io/docs/) and the way it works on your secure HPC environment (TSD, Bianca, Computerome, or similar).
 This singularity container is indented as a demo.